 To our newest Owls, welcome to the Temple family!
 We know that the start of your Temple career isn’t what you expected, but we’re here to provide the information you need before getting started and reassure you that you’ll have access to the support you need to have a successful first semester.

 We appreciate your understanding during these uncertain times, and we will continue to work through these challenges and to make sure that your experience is the best one possible given the current public health crisis.
 As always, we are consistently impressed by the strength and perseverance of our students and their families, and our faculty and staff.
-We look forward to welcoming you back for a healthy and safe fall semester—both virtually and on campus.

-If you develop any of the emergency medical symptoms while at home or on campus, such as trouble breathing; persistent pain or pressure in the chest; new confusion; inability to wake or stay awake; bluish lips or face; any severe symptoms for which you suspect you may need urgent medical attention, seek medical attention immediately and call 911.
+If you develop any emergency symptoms while at home or on campus, such as trouble breathing; persistent pain or pressure in the chest; new confusion; inability to wake or stay awake; bluish lips or face; any severe symptoms for which you suspect you may need urgent medical attention, seek medical attention immediately and call 911.

 A joint effort between Temple Library Systems, the Office of Student Affairs, the Office of Campus Safety, and Information Technology Services has brought 5,000 PPE masks to campus, intended for student use.
 Each student will be permitted up to two (2) masks per semester.